- SAP’s support has been eviscerated in an attempt to maximize its margin.

 Going through my support experiences with SAP, “B” just does not come to mind.

 How Does SAP’s Support Compare to Best of Breed Vendors?

 I own software myself that I use for prototyping, and I pay a yearly support contract.
 And the vendor I use offers excellent support.
-This is why Gartner’s weighing of software vendors by size is so vapid.
+This is why Gartner’s weighing of software vendors by size is so uninteresting.
 Support is inversely related to vendor size.
-That is the large vendors that Gartner likes to promote (and take so much money from) provide worse customer service than smaller vendors.
-If you look at Gartner’s criteria for the Magic Quadrant, larger vendors receive a boost in the ratings which increases their “Ability to Execute.”
+The large vendors that Gartner likes to promote (and make so much money from) provide worse customer service than smaller vendors.
+If you look at Gartner’s criteria for the Magic Quadrant, larger vendors receive a boost in the ratings, which increases their “Ability to Execute.”
 This affects the outcome regardless of the actual support capabilities of the vendor.
-I cover in the book Gartner and Magic Quadrant: A Guide for Buyers, Vendors, and Investors this appears to have been specifically designed to increase the ratings of the larger vendors versus, the smaller vendors.
+I cover in the book Gartner and Magic Quadrant: A Guide for Buyers, Vendors, and Investors; this appears to have been specifically designed to increase the ratings of the larger vendors versus the smaller vendors.

-If we think of a typical large vendor support system, they will in almost all cases rely on offshore support.
+If we think of a typical extensive vendor support system, they will rely on offshore support in almost all cases.
 These are support centers that are barely part of the software vendor.
-I would debate as to whether SAP’s support technicians that are based in Bangalore are even part of SAP.
+I would debate whether SAP’s support technicians based in Bangalore are even part of SAP.
 This is because they are so poorly paid, and the turnover is so high.
 This may as well be an outsourced operation that is providing support services to SAP.
 They would not know any of the US resources that know.

 When I work with smaller software vendors, I never have to deal with this.
 The support people are genuinely part of the company.
 They know the other people in the enterprise as they are real employees.